jtopjian/puppet-cubbystack/README.md

 #### Composition Over Monolithic

 The first idea of cubbystack is that there will *never* be a one-size-fits-all OpenStack module.
 It's simply not possible.
-One could even argue that the very existence of one goes against what makes OpenStack so great: the almost limitless possibilities you have to building an IaaS environment.
+One could even argue that the existence of one goes against what makes OpenStack so great: the almost limitless possibilities you have to building an IaaS environment.

 cubbystack will assist you in configuring the various OpenStack components, but it will not help you apply them to your environment.
 For example, cubbystack can install and configure Horizon, but it will not install and configure Apache.
 That's your responsibility. cubbystack doesn't know or care if you're also running Nagios on the same server as Horizon.
 Or if you want to use Nginx instead of Apache.